UmaSangumathi/BaitMaker/README.md

 III) Generate graphs
-**** This script is not packaged.
-Hence please edit the parameters and values within the script.
-For graph generation Circos software is used.

 runGraphs.py is the wrapper script that calls generated_circosPlot.py (to generate the graph) and bait_effiency_modules.py (For plotting the baits position)

 Files required for Graph..